cppservergit/apiserver2/docs/sqlserver.md

 curl https://cppserver.com/res/testdb.bak -O
 ```

-## Step 9: Copy the backups to the data directory of the container
+## Step 9: Move the backups to the data directory of the container
 ```
-sudo cp *.bak sql/data
+sudo mv *.bak sql/data
 ```

 ## Step 10: Restore the backups